AVEVA/sample-adh-pi_to_adh_read_only_data-python/README.md

 ## Retrieve Stream

-To run this sample we will need to first retrieve the PI to ADH stream to read values from.
+To run this sample we will need to first retrieve the PI to Cds stream to read values from.
 This is done by calling the `getStream` method providing the Id of the stream to retrieve.
 The stream Id is configured in the `appsettings.json` file as `StreamId`.

 `getStream` is used for retrieving a stream and its information.
 This is the function definition: